FAQ

 The less porous ceramic parts are, the more resistant they are to corrosive agents.

-How does SLA achieve high density?
+How does Stereolithography (SLA) achieve high density?

 Precise suspension formulation: the “slurry” used in SLA consists of fine ceramic particles dispersed in a photosensitive resin.